 Key aspects of diplomatic relations

 Relations with Nicaragua focus on development cooperation and humanitarian aid.
-Switzerland's diplomatic interests and consular matters are handled by the Swiss ambassador resident in San José (Costa Rica).
+Switzerland's diplomatic interests and consular matters are handled by the Swiss embassy in San José, Costa Rica.

 The cooperation office for regional cooperation in Central America is in Managua, in the same building as the consulate.

 The volume of trade between Switzerland and Nicaragua is low.
-In 2015, Switzerland imported goods worth a total of CHF 11.23 million from Nicaragua, mainly agricultural products including coffee and bananas.
-Swiss exports to Nicaragua stood at around CHF 9.24 million, composed mainly of machinery, pharmaceutical and agricultural products.
+In 2016, Switzerland imported goods worth a total of CHF 54.37 million from Nicaragua, mainly precious metals and agricultural products including coffee and bananas.
+Swiss exports to Nicaragua stood at around CHF 5 million, composed mainly of machinery, pharmaceutical products and optical and medical instruments.